WEEE-Open/pytarallo/README.md

 export TARALLO_TOKEN=4qzgVAOo_U15EodQ6kukgQ==:6eAT52MyNMkqPVi9sCHeoIphNrdI0yWI2tngJxQLLI8=
 ```

+The token is just an example, you need to generate one in T.A.R.A.L.L.O. obviously.

 Or, as an alternative, you can add these lines at the end of `venv/bin/activate`.
 Or you can add them to PyCharm (or whatever other IDE you're using) configuration for the test script launcher.

 Activate the virtualenv